taochen/ssase/README.md

 - - - -

-SSASE, including SAM, RCA, FEMOSAA and MOACO, can be setup and run via the following steps:
+SSASE, including SAM, RCA, DLDA, FEMOSAA and MOACO, can be setup and run via the following steps:

 1. Download/fork/clone the repository to your local codebase.
 2. Implement the sensors for the QoS attributes, control features and environmental factors in your domain of self-adaptive software by extending the [Sensor.java](https://github.com/taochen/ssase/blob/master/src/main/java/org/ssase/sensor/Sensor.java) interface.
 We have already provided implementation for the most commonly considered dimension in [src/main/java/org/ssase/sensor](https://github.com/taochen/ssase/tree/master/src/main/java/org/ssase/sensor).